 Homemade Sunflower Seed Butter (Oil-Free)

 • If you need to use oil: Make sure to use a neutral oil like coconut oil, mild olive oil, grapeseed oil, avocado oil, etc.

-As always, if you give this sunflower seed butter recipe a go then let me know your thoughts and questions in the comments below.
+As always, if you try this sunflower seed butter recipe, let me know your thoughts and questions in the comments below.
 Also, feel free to tag me in your recreations @AlphaFoodie.

+Homemade Sunflower Seed Butter (Oil-Free)